-The light from an IPL at-home machine is significantly less concentrated than salon treatments, and so they can be used securely in the solace of your home, inasmuch as you heed the manufacturer’s direction.
+The light from an IPL at-home machine is significantly less concentrated than salon treatments, so they can be used securely in the solace of your home, inasmuch as you heed the manufacturer’s direction.

 How often can you use a home IPL machine?